Chart Color Schemes

 Health performance in Rasmussen is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Mortality rates and chronic condition prevalence are high across various health conditions that affect both younger and older age groups.
-Private health cover is relatively low at approximately 52% of the total population (around 2,548 people).
-Mental health issues and arthritis are the most common medical conditions in the area, affecting 10.6% and 8.6% of residents respectively.
-However, 65.2% of residents claim to be completely free from medical ailments compared to 67.6% across the rest of Queensland.
-The working-age population faces notable health challenges with elevated chronic condition rates.
-Rasmussen has 12.3% of residents aged 65 and over (607 people), which is lower than the 20.4% in the rest of Queensland.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+Multiple health conditions affect both younger and older age groups, with private health cover at approximately 52% (~2,599 people).
+Mental health issues and arthritis are the most prevalent medical conditions, impacting 10.6 and 8.6% of residents respectively.
+Conversely, 65.2% of residents report having no medical ailments, compared to 67.6% in Regional Queensland.
+The working-age population experiences notable health challenges due to high chronic condition rates.
+Rasmussen has 12.7% (639 people) of residents aged 65 and over, lower than the 20.4% in Regional Queensland.
+Health outcomes among seniors present some challenges, generally aligning with national rankings.

 Frequently Asked Questions - Health